ekipan/nictoforth/README.md

 If you're impatient: `nix-shell` then `make run` to jump in.

+Heads up though: this is more an art piece exploring a crazy constrained problem space than a practical thing you'd wanna write software for.

     ; after enjoying sectorforth and milliforth, I wondered:
     ; how much useful (and flexible!) forth can I cram into ; 510 bytes while being fun to read and hack on?